 Another nail in the coffin (although not yet the final one) was the knock-on effect of bad publicity from the company’s over-billing of the UK Government.
-Some potential and existing clients may have become wary of Serco and as a result the company won fewer new contracts, renewed fewer contracts, or had to accept even worse terms than before in order become the winning bidder.
+Some potential and existing clients may have become wary of Serco and as a result, the company won fewer new contracts, renewed fewer contracts, or had to accept even worse terms than before in order to become the winning bidder.

 As a consequence of losses on existing contracts, lower margins on new contracts and fewer contract wins and renewals, Serco’s profits collapsed in 2014.
 That in turn led to the dividend suspension and major rights issue.

 So that’s the situation as I see it.
 The next step is to look for things that were visible beforehand that would have suggested that Serco was a “value trap” rather than a good turnaround candidate.